Trailer Maintenance Tips

 Keep Trailer Parts Greased

 Dirt is your trailer’s biggest enemy.
 Once particles of dirt and dust get into your trailer’s moving parts, it can cause friction and break down.
-Keeping your trailer’s parts greased can help keep joints and axles moving smoothly.
+Keeping your trailer’s parts greased keep trailer joints and axles moving smoothly.
 Pretty much any part of your trailer that’s designed to move in some form or fashion or comes in contact with other parts should be kept lubricated to prevent corrosion and friction.

 Trailer Wheel and Tire Maintenance: